College Policies

 Reference: NVC BP 4231/AP 4231

-D Passing (Less than Satisfactory)
+D Passing (Less than Satisfactory) - Grade Point = 1

-SP Satisfactory Progress (Towards Completion of the Course)
+SP Satisfactory Progress (Towards Completion of the Course) - Used for noncredit courses only and is not supplanted by any other symbol

-Non-Evaluative Grades
+Non-Evaluative Symbols:

 IB, IC, ID, IF – Incomplete: Incomplete academic work for unforeseeable, emergency and justifiable reasons.
 Request for an incomplete must be made by the end of the semester and must be approved by the instructor.
 The granting of an incomplete is at the discretion of the instructor.
 The condition for the removal of the “I” shall be stated by the instructor in a written record.
 The record shall contain the conditions for the removal of the “I” and the grade assigned in lieu of its removal.
 The record must be given to the student with a copy on file with the registrar until the “I” is made up or the time limit has passed.
 A final grade shall be assigned when the work stipulated has been completed and evaluated, or when the time limit for completing the work has passed.
 The “I” may be made up no later than one year following the end of the term in which it was assigned.
 The “I” symbol shall not be used in calculating units attempted nor for grade points.